Sydney-Informatics-Hub/selectio/README.md

 - a `__name__` and `__fullname__` attribute
 - adding the new module name to the `__init_file__.py` file in the folder models

 Other models for feature selections have been considered, such as PCA or SVD-based methods or univariate screening methods (t-test, correlation, etc.).
 However, some of these models consider either only linear relationships, or do not take into account the potential multivariate nature of the data structure  (e.g., higher order interaction between variables).
 Note that not all included models are completely generalizable, such as Bayesian regression and Spearman ranking given their dependence on monotonic functional behavior.

 Since most models have some limitations or rely on certain data assumptions, it is important to consider a variety of techniques for feature selection and to apply model cross-validations.

+## Contributions

+Contributions are welcome to improve and enhance the Selectio open-source package.
+To contribute, please start by familiarizing yourself with the project and code structure.
+For bug reports and feature requests, create a new issue on our GitHub repository.
+If you're interested in contributing code, documentation, or tests, please fork the repository, create a new branch, and submit a pull request.
+Be sure to follow the established coding style and guidelines, provide clear and concise commit messages, and thoroughly test your changes.
+Together, we can make Selectio an even more helpful and reliable tool for everyone.

 ## License

-LGPL-3.0 License

 Copyright (c) 2023 Sebastian Haan

+This is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL version 3) as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU Lesser General Public License](LICENSE) for more details.